Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • family troubles.

 Attention!
-Sometimes the reason for such embarrassment lies in the changes that are favorable for the family.
-For example, the birth of a child or the purchase of an apartment can also be sources of sleep deprivation and stress, as a result - legs, head or whole body sweat at night.
+Sometimes the reason for such embarrassment lies in changes that are beneficial for the family.
+For example, giving birth to a child or buying an apartment can also be sources of lack of sleep and stress, as a result of which your feet, head or entire body sweat at night.

-To eliminate this problem, you should not watch TV before going to bed and do not use gadgets.
-The best medicine will be a romantic dinner with your beloved woman and a good rest.
+To eliminate this problem, you should not watch TV or use gadgets before going to bed.
+The best medicine is a romantic dinner with your beloved woman and a good rest.

-Another reason that a person sweats at night when he sleeps may be improper nutrition during the day and a heavy dinner before bedtime.
+Another reason that a person sweats at night while sleeping may be poor nutrition during the day and a heavy dinner before bed.
 Body temperature rises in the evening - this is normal.
-The same thing happens after a feast before going to bed.
-The energy produced by the body is secreted by the sweat glands in the form of a liquid.
+The same thing happens after a feast before bed.
+The energy produced by the body is released in the form of liquid by the sweat glands.

 Foods that can cause false hyperhidrosis: